“Inhaling Menthol for Improved Cognitive Function in Alzheimer’s Disease: Potential Treatment Options Explored”

 Implications for Alzheimer’s disease research

-Inflammation and Alzheimer’s disease are closely linked, and therapies such as menthol inhalation could be beneficial in treating this disease.
+Inflammation and Alzheimer’s disease are closely linked, and therapies such as menthol inhalation might be beneficial in treating this disease.
 The study reinforces the fact that Alzheimer’s disease is underpinned by inflammation and that if therapies can be designed to address this pathogenic component, the onset of Alzheimer’s disease can be delayed and its progress thwarted.
-Potentially, this therapy could be administered through an inhaled agent, menthol for example, which would be directly delivered to the limbic system of the brain, responsible for our emotions and our memory, via the olfactory nerves, since it There are neural connections between the olfactory and limbic systems.
+Potentially, this therapy might be administered through an inhaled agent, menthol for example, which would be directly delivered to the limbic system of the brain, responsible for our emotions and our memory, via the olfactory nerves, since it There are neural connections between the olfactory and limbic systems.

 Odors as therapeutic agents